Consalv0/SSM/README.md

 ## ImHex pattern file

 The `SSM.hexpattern` file in the repository is an [ImHex](https://imhex.werwolv.net/) pattern language description of the `.SSM` format.
-Copy the text it in ImHex with an `.SSM` file loaded to see the parsed structure.
+Copy the text in ImHex with an `.SSM` file loaded to see the parsed structure.

 ## License